rocktronica/OneFileCMS/readme.markdown

 ## Features

 - All the basic file management features like renaming, moving, copying, deleting, and uploading.
-  (For complex processes, like batch renaming or mass uploads, you're going to want to use an FTP program.)
 - Sort directory listings by file name, extension, size, or date.
 - A basic text editor.
 - A WYSIWYG editor may be added as a plugin.